 Step 2: Plan your menu and select your “tea”

-A typical tea party menu will comprise of a small selection of dainty sandwiches, buttery scones with jam, and an array of pastries and dessert.
-For children you will want to go with something much simpler since their taste buds are less developed.
+A typical tea party menu consists of a small selection of dainty sandwiches, buttery scones with jam, and an array of pastries and dessert.
+For kids you will want to go with something much simpler since their taste buds are less developed.
+Assorted tea sandwiches are great!

 A sample tea party menu should include: